Ed-Barahona/polaris-react/src/components/Toast/README.md

 <!-- end -->

-### Action
+### Toasts with actions

+Only include actions in toasts if the same action is available elsewhere on the page.
+For example:

+- If merchants need to reload a section, offer the call to action [Reload] in the toast message.
+If they miss the toast, they can also refresh the entire page.
+- If merchants delete an image, offer the option to [Undo] the deletion.
+If they miss it in the toast, they can still retrieve it from {x}.

 Action should:

-- Keep the action label short.
-Preferably 1 verb
+- Keep the action label short, preferably 1 verb.
-- Not have actions for dismissing toast
+- Not have actions, like [Cancel], for dismissing toast.
+The [X] to dismiss is already included in the component.
+- Be used with a duration of 10000 milliseconds for accessibility.

 <!-- usagelist -->